amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 During checking, `typar` is first checked as a variable type, `type` is checked as a type, and the constraint is added to the current inference constraints.
-Subtype constraints affect type coercion as specified in (See 5.4.7)
+Subtype constraints affect type coercion as specified in (see §5.4.7)

 Note that subtype constraints also result implicitly from:

 - Expressions of the form `expr :> type`.
 - Patterns of the form `pattern :> type`.
 - The use of generic values, types, and members with constraints.
-- The implicit use of subsumption when using values and members (See 14.4.3).
+- The implicit use of subsumption when using values and members (see §14.4.3).

 A type variable cannot be constrained by two distinct instantiations of the same named type.
 If two such constraints arise during constraint solving, the type instantiations are constrained to be equal.